openfga/js-sdk/example/README.md

 ### Examples
 Example 1:
 A bare-bones example.
-It creates a store, and runs a set of calls against it including creating a model, writing tuples and checking for access.
+It creates a store and runs a set of calls against it including creating a model, writing tuples, and checking for access.

 OpenTelemetry:
 An example that demonstrates how to integrate the OpenFGA JS SDK with OpenTelemetry.